QinetiQ Banshee: Operational history

 Banshee entered service with the British Army in the mid-1980s as an aerial target for the Short Blowpipe and Javelin shoulder-launched missiles.

 Banshee has been deployed in over 40 countries.
 Early versions were tested against Blowpipe, Chaparral, Crotale, Javelin, Phalanx, Rapier, Hisar (including Hisar O+ and Siper), Sea Sparrow, QRSAM, Akash SAM (including Akash-NG) and Barak 8 SAM systems.

 In 2023, the US Army Threat Systems Management Office (TSMO) purchased a specialised version of its Banshee Jet 80+ known as the MQM-185B, compatible with its Army Ground Aerial Target Control System (AGATCS).

 In April 2024, QinetiQ collaborated with the UK Ministry of Defence to demonstrate the UK's first teaming between a crewed aircraft and an autonomous drone.
 The drone used in the trials was a Banshee Jet 80 which was controlled by the crewed aircraft to conduct a mission assignment.

 In October 2025 a Ukrainian military delegation visited Denmark and successfully demonstrated their Sting interceptor drone against a Banshee drone.

 Russo-Ukrainian War

-In May 2023, the UK reportedly supplied Ukraine with Banshees which had been modified as kamikaze drones.
+In May 2023, the UK reportedly supplied Ukraine with Banshees which had been modified as one-way attack drones.
 The remains of a Banshee were discovered, equipped with a 7 kg warhead, by Russians in Donetsk in February 2024.
 The drone is either a Meggitt Banshee drone or a copy of one.
 Jet powered, it has a 7 kg explosive warhead and a range of 100 km.

 In 2024, Ukrainian media reported that the British government had decided in May 2023 to give strike-adapted Banshee Jet 80+ drones to Ukraine, with a one-way range of up to 200 km.